Vpowgh/ECal/README.md

 # ECal
-Plug-in for HomeRemote to fetch and parse ICS calendar file.
+Plug-in for HomeRemote to fetch and parse ICS calendar file for coming events.

 # Features
 Reads an ICS calendar file from given URL and parses coming events.